diethardsteiner/bissolTableDataEditor/README.md

 ### BI / BA Server ###

-This plugin will only work on biserver v5.1. with the latest version of the C*Tools installed.
+This plugin will only work on biserver v5.2. with the latest version of the C*Tools installed.
-Make sure you have at last on **data source** defined with a user which has **read and write** rights on the specific database.
+Make sure you have at last one **data source** defined with a user which has **read and write** rights on the specific database.

 ### Kettle (PDI) Plugins ###